golovatuy/ai_test_project/Plan.md

 ### Example Prompt
 ```
-Based on these user stories (paste):
+Based on the user story: User Story 1: Customer Submitting a Ticket from the @user-stories.md
 	1. Create DB schema
 	2. Define endpoints or GraphQL schema
 	3. Provide example payloads